CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/installation.md

 4. Access the platform using the following web address in your browser: `http://{host}:54000`.

 :::warning
-    After upgrading from any 1.00 version to any 2.00, please use the Empty Cache and Hard Reload option in the browser on which you use AppEngine, to clear your browser cache to ensure smooth operation.
+    After upgrading from any 1.00 version to any 2.00, please use the Empty Cache and Hard Reload option in the browser on which you use CompuTec AppEngine, to clear your browser cache to ensure smooth operation.

     <details>
     <summary>Click here to find out more</summary>